WLIR: "Dare to Be Different" (1982–1991)

-In 1982, it was decided that in order for the station to move into the future, a format change was needed.
+In 1982, it was decided that for the station to move into the future, a format change was needed.
 Program director Denis McNamara recommended to the station's owner that he choose one of two formats, either progressive adult contemporary music or new music.
 Although adult contemporary seemed commercially appealing, new music was chosen because it was more in step with the "dare to be different" campaign being used to promote the new format and it was more "fun".
 Denis and his staff were also playing pieces of new music from England and the NYC CBGB movement starting in the late 1970s, with Denis closely following publications like NME, always wanting to stay ahead of what was trending with new music across the globe.
 It was a perfect solution to what was needed in New York, since none of the other stations were going to "touch that stuff" On August 2, the format switch occurred, and the station featured new wave (McNamara "hated" that term because he felt it was a trendy phrase that might be out of style in a year), synth-pop, post-punk, early alternative rock acts and novelty songs.
 The personalities of the disc jockeys became much more upbeat.